Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 A one metre “Kid Free Zone” is a good idea.

-Young children should always be supervised to ensure that they DO NOT play with the appliance.
+Young children should always be supervised to ensure that they DO NOT play with the gas bayonet heater.

-7. Do not permit children to adjust the heater controls or move the heater.
+7. Do not permit children to adjust the gas bayonet heater controls or move the heater.

 8. Turn a gas bayonet heater off when unattended and when you go to bed.